heyallnorahere/water-scarcity/index.md

 ---
 ## What's happening again?

 Climate change is increasing the threat of water scarcity worldwide.
-This terrible for a variety of reasons.
+This is terrible for a variety of reasons.
 To name a few:

 - Traditionally arid areas are increasing in aridity, and deserts are rapidly expanding, so people in arid places are in danger to water scarcity.
 - People at the edges of oceans and small island communites are in danger as well, because of the abundance of salt water but lack of fresh water.